jorgebucaran/fisher/man/man1/fisher-install.md

 ## DESCRIPTION

-Install one or more plugins, by name, URL or local path.
+Install one or more plugins, by name, URL or a local path.
 If no arguments are given, read the standard input.

-If the Git host is not provided, Fisherman will use https://github.com by default.

 In addition, all of the following `owner/repo` variations are accepted: